taurheim/LastWave/README.md

 ## How to contribute
 LastWave is always looking for people to help with the code!
 This is a great beginner-intermediate project as there are lots of little things that need doing.
 Check out the "issues" section to see what needs to be done!
 I've tried to make it pretty clear how difficult each one is, but if you have any questions, just contact me at niko@savas.ca!

-## Libraries used in LastWave
-##### Rickshaw.js & d3.js
-These two libraries are used to create the wave graph graphic itself.
-Some tweaks were made to the way these libraries were used, but they've mostly been left intact
-##### Canvg
-Used to parse the SVG created by Rickshaw.js and d3.js so that we can export the image either to imgur or in SVG format
-##### jQuery
-Basic JavaScript library to speed up development by providing many useful functions
-##### jQuery UI
-Used for the LastWave's calendar date selector
-##### jQuery imagePicker
-Used to select the wave "type" on the main screen
-##### jQuery MiniColors
-Color selector for LastWave (found under extra options).
-##### Lightbox JS
-Used in the LastWave gallery.